Skip to content

 1. Check user is active

-2. Verify group membership
+2. Verify group membership (including policy bindings — see above)

 3. Review Authentik logs in Grafana